Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 2.00pm - 2.30pm arg will present new suckless tool ideas in the context of stali

-2.30pm - 3.00pm 20h will provide an overview what happened with suckless since 2013 (slcon1)
+2.30pm - 3.00pm Anselm will present 20h's slides on an overview what happened with suckless since 2013 (slcon1)

 3.00pm - 3.30pm Coffee/tea break